 “There’s a guard shack just past that truck,” Fore said behind James as she kept the pace up, trying for the darkened fence only twenty feet ahead.
 That’s when a loud voice yelled down from above.

 “Damn!”
 Alpha yelled in return, startled.
 His combat reflexes intervene: stopping long enough to get a firm footing, he flung his knife in a full over-his-head arc straight at the improvised guard shack tacked to the roof at the corner of the building.
 The blade grazed the soldier’s face, inflicting nothing but a gut-wrenching panic as he ducked down; his ears now waiting for any signal that it would be safe to pop up again.
 He heard shouted English words; angry and lethal.

 Rebecca’s shot is calm and centered; the slug bores a sizable core through his solar plexus, instantly disconnecting everything that makes him a threat.
-The force of the impact pushed him backward, and over in a deadfall; his head smacking the concrete with a sickening sound; a grapefruit abused in a canning machine, perhaps.
+The force of the impact pushes him backward, and over in a deadfall; his head smacking the concrete with a sickening sound; a grapefruit abused in a canning machine.

-Alpha sprinted across the parking lot, entered the guard shack and a moment later, the vehicle access gate opened; the final barrier.
+Alpha sprints across the parking lot, enters the guard shack and a moment later, the vehicle access gate opens; the final barrier.

-Hot on Bagman’s heels, Fore never slowed, making his way out of the opening, veered left sharply and headed for some tall bushes where they would meet up with Roller.
+Hot on Bagman’s heels, Fore never slows, making his way out of the opening, veering left sharply and heading for some tall bushes where they would meet up with Roller.

 The dawn made its appearance right then.
 The morning’s gloom was quickly dissolving when the first rifle bullet struck the gate, ricocheting, fragmenting with a tiny chunk of it sizzling into Fireman’s back.
 He yelled, Cap grabbed his arm and hustled around the edge of the gate and into the field beyond.